 Dark brown to black.
 Never burns, tans profusely.

 From this we can see that white-skinned people living in sunny Israel are highly 25-hydroxyvitamin D deficient with respect to the African people sampled by Luxwolda et al. - and that (without proper vitamin D3 supplementation) almost everyone in the UK is even more deficient.
 This sample of 60 Africans is the best information we have about ancestral 25(OH)D levels.
 We should not assume that these African levels are optimal for all people, such as those in the UK today.
-Vitamin D3 is a vital compound for general health, but - since there is very little in food - without supplements it can only be obtained by exposing the inner layers of the skin to UV-B radiation around 290 to 300 nanometres wavelength, which always damages DNA and so raises the risk of skin cancer.
+Vitamin D3 is a vital compound for general health, but - since there is very little in food - without supplements it can only be obtained by exposing the inner layers of the skin to UV-B radiation around 290 to 315 nanometres wavelength (in order to get the necessary light around 295 to 297 nm), which always damages DNA and so raises the risk of skin cancer.
 This cancerous trade-off in producing vitamin D3 is an argument that the long-evolved production quantities (limited in our African ancestors by intense melanin, evolved for this purpose), and so the resulting levels of circulating 25(OH)D, are lower than the levels which would most benefit health.
 Humanity may arguably have evolved higher 25(OH)D levels if the requisite vitamin D3 could have been obtained without risk of skin damage and cancer.

 The damage begins in-utero